moshfeu/vscode-compare-folders/README.md

 - `diffViewTitle` - One of the options: "name only", "compared path", "full path"
 - `ignoreFileNameCase` - boolean - Compare files with the same name but different case
 - `diffLayout` - One of the options: "local <> compared" or "compared <> local"
+- `showIdentical` - boolean - Whether or not show the identical files panel

 **Example**